 Whenever any believer becomes afflicted with a grievance and exercises patience, he will have the reward of a thousand martyrs.

-Needless to say, one should not purposely place himself in such situations under the pretext of receiving reward or being forgiven of one’s sins.
-Instead, one should always try to be healthy, ask Allah for one’s own as well as the health and well-being of others, and give thanks for being well and healthy.
+One should not purposely place himself in such situations under the pretext of receiving a reward or being forgiven of one’s sins.
+Instead, one should always try to be healthy, ask Allah for one’s own and the health and well-being of others, and give thanks for being well and healthy.

 Illness in the Quran Is Considered as a Means for Testing Man

 وَلَنَبْلُوَنَّكُم بِشَىْءٍ مِّنَ ٱلْخَوْفِ وَٱلْجُوعِ وَنَقْصٍ مِّنَ ٱلْأَمْوَٰلِ وَٱلْأَنفُسِ وَٱلثَّمَرَٰتِ ۗ وَبَشِّرِ ٱلصَّـٰبِرِينَ ﴿155﴾

 And We will certainly test you with fear, hunger, and damages in wealth, lives and fruits, and give good news to the patient.
 3

 These are all sufferings and grievances that Allah may cause to befall everyone.
 Illness damages our lives, but if we as believers are patient and do not complain to Allah but rather give thanks to Him, He will certainly reward us and forgive our sins.
 Further, the Quran says that Allah has placed good and evil in this world to test human beings in the following verse:

 وَنَبْلُوكُم بِٱلشَّرِّ وَٱلْخَيْرِ فِتْنَةً ۖ وَإِلَيْنَا تُرْجَعُونَ ﴿35﴾

 And We test you through goodness and evil [events], and you will [finally] return to Us.
 4